 Sending invoices is free, but there is a transaction fee per paid invoice.
 Clients don’t need a PayPal account and can make payments through credit card.

-Since you are likely working from home, it can be hard to maintain self-discipline yourself and get rid of distractions.
+Since you are likely working from home, it can be hard to maintain self-discipline and get rid of distractions.
 Remember, you only have so many hours in a day.
 As such, try to stay organized and productive by managing your time well.
 You should prioritize your tasks and break bigger projects into smaller, more manageable chunks.

 Todoist is easy to use, with a clean and user-friendly interface.
 Available on web and mobile platforms, it allows you to manage tasks and projects anywhere.
 In addition, tag hierarchies make prioritizing and organizing tasks a breeze.